 Distance: Chinle Trailhead to Coalpits Wash 8.1 miles, Coalpits Trailhead to Chinle Trail 3.6 miles Elevation Change: 200 feet (61 m) Water Sources: Coalpits Spring, Coalpits Wash (seasonal) Season: Fall, Winter, Spring Seasonal Conditions: Trail can be very muddy following rain events.
 Trailheads: Coal Pits Trailhead, Chinle Trailhead Description: The Chinle Trail starts from the Anasazi Way Subdivision and crosses the open desert as it wanders around the base of Mount Kinesava.
 The trail travels through the open desert and offers up some amazing and sweeping views of the cliffs behind great formations like the West Temple and Mount Kinesava.
 The trail crosses areas of highly developed cryptobiotic soil.
 This trail is very hot in the summer but pleasant in the spring and fall.
 Coalpits Wash has no developed trail, but there is a well beaten path that is easy to follow to the junction with Scoggins Wash.
 At the junction of Scoggins Wash, bear left and head up the canyon between enormous boulders and small waterfalls.
 Camping Options: Camping is permitted in designated sites only.
 There are 6 sites along the Chinle Trail and Coal Pits Wash.

 Distance: West Rim Trailhead to The Grotto 14.2 miles (via Rim Trail) 13.6 miles (via Telephone Canyon Trail) Elevation Change: 3,400 feet (1063 m) Water Sources: Sawmill Springs (seasonal), Potato Hollow Spring (seasonal), Cabin Spring Season: Late Spring, Summer, Fall Seasonal Conditions: Seasonal rain/snow may cause trail to be muddy or snow covered.
 Snow melt can continue well into summer, making trails wet and muddy.
-Trailheads: West Rim Trailhead (near Lava Point), The Grotto
+Trailheads: West Rim Trailhead (near Lava Point), The Grotto.
+West Rim Trailhead (near Lava Point) may be inaccessible during winter due to snow.

 Other trails accessible by West Rim Trail are Wildcat Canyon, Telephone Canyon, and Angels Landing.
 Description: The trail starts at the West Rim trailhead near Lava Point and traverses across the high alpine elevation with sweeping views out into the Wildcat Canyon area for the first 6.5 miles as you drop into Potato Hollow.
 Next the trail climbs out of Potato Hollow before it splits into the Telephone Canyon Trail and the West Rim trail.
 The West Rim Trail follows along the rim with views of Phantom Valley and the canyons to the south.
 The Telephone Canyon Trail provides a shortcut between Potato Hollow and Cabin Spring or a possible loop for hikers entering and exiting the same trailhead.
 At Cabin Spring the trail begins a steep drop in elevation and descends 2,500 feet over 4.7 miles ending at the Grotto Picnic Area.
 Camping Options: Camping is permitted in designated sites only.
 There are 9 sites along the West Rim.